 - Scheduled Reports and Pages: Schedule reports and any other page in the interface for automatic delivery to key recipients.

-Keep these four key differences in mind as you compare Nagios Core vs. Nagios XI.
+Keep these four key differences in mind as you compare Nagios Core and Nagios XI.
 Both are powerful infrastructure monitoring tools.
 One was built to solve a critical need in the market, and the other was made to take organizations to the next level with infrastructure monitoring.